Enetai, Washington: Racial and ethnic composition

+2020 census

 In 2020, Enetai has a population of 2,497 inhabitants, an increase of 211 inhabitants since 2010.

 Economy

 The dominant industry for civilian employment in Enetai is Educational, health care, and social services, with Manufacturing, & Professional, management, administrative, and waste management services following.
 With the average hours worked hours per week by men at 39.7 hours and the average hours worked per week by women at 40.4 hours.

 The Home Ownership rate in Enetai is 78.3%, putting it 14.3% higher than Washington's rate of 64.0%.